-Rare Plants Near Me
+Find Rare Plants Near You

-Plants Need Our Help
+Endangered Plants Need Our Help

 Across North America there are over 4,000 rare and native plants in danger of becoming extinct.
 The Center for Plant Conservation harnesses the collective knowledge and expertise of our network of plant conservationists and botanical gardens to safeguard these imperiled plant species to ensure they thrive for generations to come.
-Search the National Collection to discover which rare plants can be found in your area, and view plant profiles to learn more about these beautiful, endangered plants.
+Search the CPC National Collection to discover which rare plants can be found in your area, and view plant profiles to learn more about these beautiful, endangered plants.

-To offset some of the expenses of collecting, growing, and researching plant species in the National Collection, the Center for Plant Conservation created the Plant Sponsorship Program to provide Participating Institutions responsible for a named species stable funding for the long-term work.
+To offset some of the expenses of collecting, growing, and researching endangered plant species in the National Collection, the Center for Plant Conservation created the Plant Sponsorship Program to provide Participating Institutions responsible for a named species stable funding for the long-term work.
 A sponsorship does not cover all the expenses, but it provides significant help and stability, and has a critical and lasting impact on plant conservation efforts.
 Learn more.